Serge Voronoff: Popular culture

 As Voronoff's work became famous in the 1920s, it began to be featured in popular culture.
 By 1994, there were calls for a qualified apology from the orthodox medical establishment for dismissing Voronoff's work.
 In 1998, the sweeping popularity of Viagra brought forth references to Voronoff in the popular press.
 By 2003, Voronoff's efforts in the 1920s reached trivia factoid status for newspapers.

 "The Adventure of the Creeping Man" is a Sherlock Holmes short story by Arthur Conan Doyle, first published in March 1923 but set in 1903.
-In the story, an elderly professor is found to be regularity injecting himself with a substance called "extract of langur" for the purpose of rejuvenation.
+In the story, an elderly professor is found to be regularly injecting himself with a substance called "extract of langur" for the purpose of rejuvenation.
 This has unexpected consequences for him.

 The song "Monkey-Doodle-Doo", written by Irving Berlin and featured in the Marx Brothers film The Coconuts, contains the line: "If you're too old for dancing/Get yourself a monkey gland".
 Strange-looking ashtrays depicting monkeys protecting their private parts, with the phrase (translated from French) "No, Voronoff, you won't get me!" painted on them began showing up in Parisian homes.
 At about this same time, a new cocktail containing gin, orange juice, grenadine and absinthe was named The Monkey Gland.

 Voronoff was the prototype for Professor Preobrazhensky in Mikhail Bulgakov's novel Heart of a Dog, published in 1925.
 In the novel, Preobrazhensky implants human testicles and pituitary gland into a stray dog named Sharik.
 Sharik then proceeds to become more and more human as time passes, picks himself the name Polygraph Polygraphovich Sharikov, makes himself a career with the "department of the clearing of the city from cats and other vile animals", and turns the life in the professor's house into a nightmare until the professor reverses the procedure.

+In Brazil, the figure and work of Serge Voronoff inspired a novel, Dr. Voronoff (1925), by the writer, humorist and doctor Mendes Fradique (pseudonym of José Madeira de Freitas - 1893-1944), best known for the humor books História do Brasil pelo método confuso (History of Brazil by the confusing method - 1927) and Gramática pelo método confuso (Grammar by the confusing method - 1928).

+Two years later, the composer Lamartine Babo (1904-1963) would write a song in partnership with Aldo Rossi, the carnival march Seu Voronoff (1928).

 In his autobiography A Chef's Tale, Pierre Franey relates how when Voronoff dined at Le Pavillon in the 1940s, waiters would remark how "he looked like a monkey himself, with his exceptionally long fingers and slouching walk.
 They would laugh at him in the kitchen and imitate his walk for those of us (in the kitchen) who couldn't witness it ourselves."